FREQUENTLY ASKED QUESTIONS

 This business model makes it possible to exist without the goal of rewarding outside investors.
 Instead, surplus revenue can be returned to owners in the form of patronage dividends, or it can be used to invest in the co-op to make it an even more awesome place for the owners and the community.
 Co-ops value people.

-For over 30 years, food cooperatives have focused on providing their communities with high-quality, local, socially-responsible, organic and sustainably produced food.
+For over 30 years, food cooperatives have focused on providing their communities with high-quality, local, socially responsible, organic, and sustainably produced food.

 Will the Co-op be like a buying club or a farmers’ market?

 No, the co-op will be a brick-and-mortar grocery store open most, if not all, days of the week.
+You can see what food co-ops across the nation look like here.

 What makes co-ops different from other grocery stores?